 Since our founding, Greenspring has aspired to give back by making meaningful financial and relational investments in our local communities.
 To further our stewardship efforts and commitment to charitable giving, we created the concept of the Greenspring Grant Program in 2012 to support the mission of local non-profits.
 Now this effort is completely employee-run and, each year allows a new team of individuals the rewarding (but very difficult!) task of selecting and awarding monies to organizations doing great work.
 To date, our grant program has awarded $750,000.

 Thank you for your interest in the Greenspring Grant Program.
-The 2025 application window is now closed.
-Please feel free to join our mailing list for future application cycles.
+The 2026 application window will be open from June 1st to June 30th.
+Please feel free to join our mailing list for grant program updates.

 Name

-• Grants are limited to organizations located in Maryland, New Jersey, and Pennsylvania
+• Be headquartered in Maryland, New York, New Jersey, or Pennsylvania

 • We encourage and may be interested in opportunities for members of our team to get involved (e.g. volunteering, mentorship, board involvement, etc.)